Prag8855/aab/content/guides/german-health-insurance/for-a-visa-application.md

 These insurers usually work:

 - **[Feather](/out/feather-expats)**{{ RECOMMENDED }}
-    It works really well.[^12] They sell public, private and expat health from a few companies.
+    It works really well.[^12] They sell public, private and expat health insurance from a few companies.
 They speak English.
 I work with them since 2018, and I trust them the most.
 - **[Ottonova](/out/ottonova-expats)**
     It works well too.[^4] They sell their own private and expat health insurance.
 They speak English.
 They are not the cheapest long-term option. - [My review of Ottonova](/guides/ottonova-review)
 - **[Care Concept](/out/care-concept)**